 1918 Register of Electors

-As can be seen by looking at the 1918 Register of Electors the qualification for voting was still a complex system, but enabled us to see which men had seen active service during WW1 and whom we researched.
+When looking at the 1918 Register of Electors the qualification for voting was still a complex system, but when undertaking our research it enabled us to see which men had seen active service during WW1

 There were however, a number of men for whom we could not clarify their service and they have, therefore, not been included in our memorial.
 If, at a later date, confirmation of this is found, their names can be included on the memorial.